bhuvaneshbehara/COREBLOG/README.md

 # COREBLOG
-This blog covers subjects such as fundamental VLSI, core electronics, and advanced VLSI or core electronics.
+This blog covers subjects such as fundamental VLSI, core electronics, and advanced VLSI .
 Interview questions on vlsi and electronics.